Planning for good health

 As you get older it is important to keep fit, active and to look after your health and wellbeing.

-Planning for good health will help you to move to adult health services and with the best ways to keep healthy both physically and mentally.
+Planning for good health will help you to move to adult health services and advise the best ways to keep healthy both physically and mentally.
 In Leicester there are a number of groups of people who support you with your healthcare needs.
 This help can come from one of the Trusts: Leicestershire Partnership Trust, who provide integrated mental health, learning disability and community health services; University Hospitals Leicester can support you at one of the three big hospitals in the City: Leicester Royal Infirmary, Leicester General and Glenfield Hospital.

 There are other healthcare agencies who support your health and wellbeing.
 This includes the help available through your GP surgery, health centres, urgent care settings, dentists and opticians.

 In health services we talk about universal and targeted services.
 Universal services are those such as health visiting and school nursing that are available to everybody and everyone can access.
-It also very important to see what help is available within the local community that may best meet your needs.
+It is very important to see what help is available within the local community that may best meet your needs.
 This support may not be a traditional health service but will still provide the support you need for your health and wellbeing.

 There are services that support and treat people with certain conditions and normally you will have to be referred to the services by a professional or agency, e.g. GP, school, etc. These are called ‘targeted’ services.
 Children and young people with a disability, medical condition and/or a special educational need will probably be supported by one or more of these services throughout their life.